 16-18 °C (60.8-64.4 °F)

-Technology is represented by "teardrop" vinification, i.e.: the use of pure free-run juice resulting from static dripping before fermentation, often considered the heart of the grape.
+The "teardrop" vinification: only pure free-run juice resulting from static dripping before fermentation, often considered the heart of the grape, is used.

 Length of maceration: